Deadly Apples: History

 During summer 2019, they performed on the Vans Warped Tour.
 In October and November of 2019, they toured the US with Marilyn Manson and announced performances at South American festivals in late November with Slipknot.
 In March 2020, the band performed two days in a row at Mexico's Hell and Heaven Fest, which turned out to be the last festival in the world that was not canceled by the COVID-19 pandemic.

 In June 2022, after being postponed for two years because of the pandemic, the band went on its first European tour playing major festivals like Copenhell, Rock For People, Hellfest, VOA Heavy Rock and Resurrection fest, as well as arena dates with Korn.
 In December 2022, Deadly Apples returned to Mexico's Hell and Heaven Fest.
 The band played the Tattoo Music Fest in Colombia in May 2023, followed by a US tour in support of Filter during the summer of 2023.

 Work on a new album started during the pandemic with pre-production handled by Michael Beinhorn.
 In 2023, the band started recording the new album Distress at the Mix Room in Burbank, California.
 It was produced by Lamothe, mixed by Ben Grosse, mastered by Tom Baker, and featured Danny Lohner of Nine Inch Nails handling guitars and bass.
-Richard Patrick of Filter contributed guest vocals on the song "Volatile".
-The album will be released in the summer of 2025.
+Richard Patrick of Filter contributed guest vocals on singles "Volatile" and Sacrifice, which were released in 2025.
+The music video for Volatile was selected for the Silver Screenings at the Berlin Music Video Awards.

+In the Spring of 2025, the band returned to South America for a Main Stage performance at Vivo x el rock in Peru with Marilyn Manson and Avenged Sevenfold.
+In May 2025, the band returned to the US to perform at Welcome to Rockville in Florida, as well as dates with Filter and The Union Underground.
+In the Summer of 2026, the band performed its first homecoming Quebec shows in nearly 7 years at Festival au Lac in Granby with Jinjer and Festivoix in Trois-Rivières with Papa Roach and Angine de Poitrine.